Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 U.S. Food and Drug Administration

-National Institutes of Health.
-Prescription and over-the-counter medication information as well as information on Herbs and Supplements: Browse by first letter of herb or supplement
+National Institutes of Health gives prescription and over-the-counter medication information as well as information on Herbs and Supplements.
+Browse by clicking on the first letter of the herb or supplement:

 A